-min jobs) could, for some, cause 'situational psychosis', characterized by initability and disturbed sleep.
-Even if the individual was able to cope with turn of events, but was nevertheless subjected to prolonged stress, neurosis wild be likely.
-Dynes (329) believes that at least a third of all individuals awaived in a nuclear holocaust will show symptoms of severe anxiety, and "will be a remarked and withdrawn and (will) wander about simlessly".
+urban jobs) could, for some, cause 'situational psychosis', characterised by irritability and disturbed sleep.
+Even if the individual was able to cope with the turn of events, but was nevertheless subjected to prolonged stress, neurosis would be likely.
+Dynes(329) believes that at least a third of all individuals involved in a nuclear holocaust will show symptoms of severe anxiety, and "will appear dazed and withdrawn and (will) wander about aimlessly".